 Why lenders look at LTV during the mortgage process

-In addition to LTV, lenders look at your debt-to-income (DTI) ratio to evaluate your finances.
+In addition to the LTV ratio, lenders look at your debt-to-income (DTI) ratio to evaluate your finances.
 There are two types: a front-end ratio and a back-end ratio.

-The front-end ratio is known as the “housing ratio,” and it divides your total monthly mortgage payment — principal, interest, taxes and insurance, or PITI — by your monthly income.
+The front-end ratio is known as the “housing ratio,” and it divides your total monthly mortgage payment — principal, interest, taxes and insurance (also called PITI) — by your monthly income.
 Let’s say your monthly mortgage payment is $1,500, and your monthly income is $6,000.
 Your front-end ratio, in that case, would be 25 percent.

-Your mortgage payment isn’t the only cost you’ll be managing as a homeowner, however.
+Your mortgage payment isn’t the only cost you might be managing as a homeowner, though.
 Do you have a car loan?
 Are you paying back loans from college?
 Consider all the money you owe other lenders for the back-end ratio, which is the monthly mortgage payment plus all of your other monthly debt obligations divided by your monthly income.

-If your monthly income is $6,000, your monthly mortgage payment would be $1,500, and your other monthly debt obligations total $1,300, your back-end or DTI ratio would be 47 percent.
+Let’s continue with our example in which your monthly income is $6,000 and your monthly mortgage payment would be $1,500.
+Let’s say your other monthly debt obligations total $1,300.
+In that case, your back-end or DTI ratio would be 47 percent.

 Between the mortgage LTV and the front- and back-end DTIs, if the lender deems you a greater risk, you’ll likely pay a higher interest rate, which translates to paying more money over the life of the loan.